Afternoon of a Nymph

 Afternoon of a Nymph is an episode of the British Armchair Theatre series made by the ITV franchise holder ABC Weekend TV and first broadcast by the ITV network on 30 September 1962.
 It was written by Robert Muller and features Janet Munro and Ian Hendry in the lead roles.
 It was directed by Philip Saville and produced by Sydney Newman.

+The production was precorded at a time when plays were typically broadcast live.
+The script was published.

+Premise

+A young woman, Elaine, wants to be an actress but struggles against the demands of the profession.